sddevelopment-be/penguin-pragmatic-patterns/content/practices/traceable_decisions.md

     ## Business Statement
     Briefly describe the problem that the system is intended to solve.
 How it aims to solve it, and what the expected benefits are.
     Write this in a way that is understandable to all stakeholders, not just technical people.
-Think of it as your 2-minute elevator pitch on which you can expand if people are interested.
+Think of it as your 2-minute management pitch on which you can expand if people are interested.

     ## Stakeholders Overview